Plastique Fantastique

 Since the appearance of their first manifesto, the story of Plastique Fantastique has been narrated through their comics.
 Burrows and O'Sullivan are constant figures in the group with other members changing regularly.
-Past and present members of Plastique Fantastique include Alex Marzeta, Vanessa Page, Mark Jackson, Harriet Skully, Ana Benlloch, Stuart Tait, Tom Clark, Simon Davenport, Joe Murray, Lawrence Leaman, Samudradaka and Aryapala.
+Past and present members of Plastique Fantastique include David Burrows, Simon O’Sullivan, Alex Marzeta, Vanessa Page, Mark Jackson, Benedict Drew, Frankie Roberts, Harriet Skully, Ana Benlloch, Stuart Tait, Tom Clark, Simon Davenport, Joe Murray, Lawrence Leaman, Samudradaka and Aryapala.

-Exhibitions and performances include the Hayward Gallery touring exhibition Shonky at the Metropolitan Arts Centre, Belfast; Dundee Contemporary Arts and Bury Art Museum, Greater Manchester from 2017-2018, There ls Not and Never Has Been Anything To Understand! at ASC Gallery, London; 176 Zabludowicz Collection, London; YOUR EXTINCTION OUR FUTURE! at IMT Gallery, London; Outpost, Norwich; Apex, Portsmouth; Aliceday Gallery, Brussels and Pratt Manhattan Gallery, New York.
-They have participated in ‘GSK Contemporary’ at the Royal Academy of Arts, London, ‘The Chemical Wedding’ Tate Britain, London 2008, the 'Space Time T' Music Festival at the Wysing Arts Centre and the 2010 Tatton Park Biennial.
+Exhibitions and performances include the Hayward Gallery touring exhibition Shonky at the Metropolitan Arts Centre, Belfast; Dundee Contemporary Arts and Bury Art Museum, Greater Manchester from 2017 to 2018, There ls Not and Never Has Been Anything To Understand! at ASC Gallery, London; 176 Zabludowicz Collection, London; YOUR EXTINCTION OUR FUTURE! at IMT Gallery, London; OUTPOST, Norwich; Apex, Portsmouth; Aliceday Gallery, Brussels and Pratt Manhattan Gallery, New York.
+They have participated in 'GSK Contemporary' at the Royal Academy of Arts, London, 'The Chemical Wedding' Tate Britain, London 2008, the 'Space Time T' Music Festival at the Wysing Arts Centre and the 2010 Tatton Park Biennial.